Really interesting presentation that makes you think on HR policies and performance.

 But one thing is sure: when great employees leave, the average quality of what is left decreases, and the company is heading towards the ground.

-I have seen that just too many times, in color, 3D and dolby stereo.
+I have seen that just too many times, in color, 3D and Dolby stereo.

 The good thing about it is that companies who appreciate talent always win in the end!